Australia is an amazingly beautiful country that will delight all nature and adventure lovers! But also city lovers!

 Blue Mountains, NSW

 Blue Mountains National Park is, in my opinion, the most beautiful National Park in New South Wales.
 Located a couple of hours away from Sydney, you can go there on a day-trip or for a few days

 If you like hiking, you will love the Blue Mountains.
 There are many hiking trails, of all levels.
-Perfect to discover the beautiful of the Australian Nature.
+Perfect to discover the beauty of Australian Nature.